nabilalibou/nabilalibou/README.md

 ### Hello👋 I am Nabil

+**Data Scientist | Python Enthusiast | Open Source Contributor**

-- I like Python, data processing, AI, biology and cognitive sciences.
+- I am passionate about applying data science techniques and AI to solve problems in fields like biology and cognitive science.
-- I am currently working as a data analyst (EEG) at [Biotrial](https://www.biotrial.com/).
+- Currently, I work as a data analyst focusing on EEG data at [Biotrial](https://www.biotrial.com/).
-- In my spare time, I enjoy working on personal data science projects (check out my pinned repositories) and have recently started contributing to open source projects (such as [MNE-Python](https://github.com/mne-tools/mne-python) and [PYPREP](https://github.com/sappelhoff/pyprep)).
+- In my free time, I love pursuing personal data science projects (check out my pinned repositories).
+I have also recently begun contributing to open-source projects like [MNE-Python](https://github.com/mne-tools/mne-python) and [PYPREP](https://github.com/sappelhoff/pyprep)).
-- You can reach me and see my previous experiences on my [Linkedin](https://www.linkedin.com/in/nabil-alibou/).
+- Feel free to connect with me on [Linkedin](https://www.linkedin.com/in/nabil-alibou/) to learn more about my background and experience!